jojobear13/shinpokered/README.md

 - Trainer Red was always supposed to be the player.
 An original female trainer was never considered until gen-2's development phase around Nov-Dec 1997.
 - Others already created original sprite art to include in their own projects, and lifting it might step on their toes or foster ill feelings.

 So it was decided to whip-up something simple and original that depicted a female version of Trainer Red.
-She also acts as a (private) dev shoutout.
+She also acts as a somewhat-private dev shoutout.

 > **Why can Bide still hit opponents in the Fly/Dig state when Pokemon Stadium fixes this?**